Test harness

-In software testing, a test harness or automated test framework is a collection of software and test data configured to test a program unit by running it under varying conditions and monitoring its behavior and outputs.
-It has two main parts: the test execution engine and the test script repository.
+In software testing, a test harness is a collection of stubs and drivers configured to assist with the testing of an application or component.
+It acts as imitation infrastructure for test environments or containers where the full infrastructure is either not available or not desired.

 Test harnesses allow for the automation of tests.
 They can call functions with supplied parameters and print out and compare the results to the desired value.
-The test harness is a hook to the developed code, which can be tested using an automation framework.
+The test harness provides a hook for the developed code, which can be tested using an automation framework.

-A test harness should allow specific tests to run (this helps in optimizing), orchestrate a runtime environment, and provide a capability to analyze results.

-The typical objectives of a test harness are to: